femboyfin/dbdideas/survivor_perks.md

 ## [Quick Gambit](<https://deadbydaylight.wiki.gg/wiki/Quick_Gambit>) 📉 🧑‍🤝‍🧑

 - Reduced cooldown to **30 seconds** *(was 60)*
   - Mild numbers buff making it realistic to reliably get it up more than once per chase.
-In this state, this means you'll be providing the bonus for your total chase time excluding shift teching minus 30 seconds.
+In this state, this means you'll be providing the bonus for your total chase time excluding shift-tech'ing minus 30 seconds.

 ## [Rapid Response](<https://deadbydaylight.wiki.gg/wiki/Rapid_Response>) 📉 🗑️